the Not Happily Ever After Series

 ´Joseph, we- ´

 ´We have today.
-There might be no tomorrow,´ I softly say, I know not why.
+There might be no tomorrow,´ I say dramatically as if I were an actor.

 ´I love you Joseph,´ she says, as she pulls down my face to cup it.